kexiZeroing/kexiZeroing.github.io/src/blog/understand-npm-concepts.md

 > There is not much difference between `pnpm add` and `pnpm install`.
 We use `pnpm add` when we want to add a new dependency; We use `pnpm install` when we have an existing project with the lockfile and we want to install all dependencies from the lockfile.
 The only difference is that `pnpm add` will fail when executed without args. `pnpm install` will work in both cases.
 >
 > You can run all of your `package.json` scripts via `pnpm <script-name>`.
 You can also run your installed binaries with `pnpm <command>`.
 For example, you might want to run local versions of Typescript (`pnpm tsc`) or eslint (`pnpm eslint`). npm uses a separate command (`npx`) to run binaries.
+>
+> `pnpm dlx` (`pnpx` is an alias for `pnpm dlx`) fetches a package from the registry without installing it as a dependency, hotloads it, and runs whatever default command binary it exposes. e.g. `pnpm dlx create-vue my-app`

 ### npm scripts
 npm scripts are a set of built-in and custom scripts defined in the `package.json` file.
 Their goal is to provide a simple way to execute repetitive tasks.